59 Health Symptoms You Should Never Ignore

 A “thunderclap” headache

-Sudden and severe are the best descriptions for this type of head pain.
+“Sudden” and “severe” ae the best descriptions for this type of head pain.
 Thunderclap headaches reach maximum force within 60 seconds.
 They last for at least five minutes, according to the American Migraine Foundation, and they seemingly come out of nowhere.
 This might just be a simple—but painful—headache.
 But it could also signal a brain bleed or clot, leaking cerebrospinal fluid, a spike in blood pressure, a stroke, or a serious infection like meningitis or encephalitis, according to the Mayo Clinic.
 Don’t wait around—see a doctor right away.
-Learn more about the different types of headaches—and how you can treat them!

 Ringing in your ears